Français

 Making a claim

-In some cases, you may be able to enforce your rights by bringing a court action against your employer.
-If you do, you cannot file a claim for the same reason with the Ministry of Labour.
-You have 2 years from the date something happened to start a court action.
+In some cases, you may be able to make a claim against your employer by suing them in court.
+But you cannot make a claim for the same reason with the Ministry of Labour.

-And if your employer did not respect your human rights, you may be able to bring a claim to the Human Rights Tribunal of Ontario.
 In most cases, you must do this within one year of when the problem happened.
-And you cannot file a claim for the same reason with a court.
+And you cannot make a claim for the same reason with a court or the Ministry of Labour.

 If you make a claim against your employer, it is very helpful to have records of the hours and dates that you worked.
-Make notes about incidents that might be relevant to your claim.
-Include the names of any witnesses to events that relate to your claim.

 If your employer is bankrupt